dddrrreee/cs49n-19spr/labs/0-blink/README.md

    1. `cd part2`.
 Run `sh make.sh`.
    2. reset your pi: unplug the TTY-USB then plug it back in to your laptop.
-   3.  `pi-instally part2/blink-pin20.bin`.
+   3.  `pi-install part2/blink-pin20.bin`.
 Should blink.
 If
 	not isolate the problem by trying the blink-pin20.bin in `part1/`, your lab partner's, etc.